BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 As side/coding projects, I am also focusing on:
 - Mentoring students of the Data Science MBA at the University of São Paulo
+- Taking the Intro to ML Safety course by the [Center for AI Safety](https://safe.ai/)

 # News: